 Injured-On-Railroad

-Written by our personal injury lawyers in Charlottesville
+Written by our railroad injury lawyers in Richmond

-According to our personal injury lawyers in Charlottesville, the FELA permits injured employees to recover for these types of injuries if it can be shown that the injury was caused by the railroad work and that the work was not unsafe or not being done in a safe manner.
+According to our railroad injury lawyers in Richmond, the FELA permits injured employees to recover for these types of injuries if it can be shown that the injury was caused by the railroad work and that the work was not unsafe or not being done in a safe manner.
 One of the key issues that arises with these types of injuries involves the statute of limitations.

 Under FELA, you have three years to bring your lawsuit from the date of the accident.
 Since there is no one accident with these types on personal injuries, when do you have to file a lawsuit?
 The answer is that you have three years from the date that you first knew, or should have known, that you had the problem and that it was caused by the railroad.